AndrewBudd/axb/README.md

 * addadmin - adds an admin user
 * removeadmin - removes an admin user
 * shutdown - shuts down the bot

+## Credits
+Credit where it is due, this only works because it is built upon the awesome underlying kbchat package from the keybase folks, and I received some great input from @xgess as a reference.